Khellan

 Coming of Age

-Similar to the dendorians, the khellans practice a coming-of-age ritual when a child reaches the age of twelve, when they enter adulthood.
+Similar to the dendorians, the Khellans practice a coming-of-age ritual when a child reaches the age of twelve, when they enter adulthood.
 However, the Khellans do it somewhat differently, instead of sending the young adults into the wilderness themselves, they are put together into a group, and sent into the marsh, to kill a great beast together.
-This is not a task any one person would be able to do by themselves, so it is important that they learn this skill of working together now, while they are still young.
-This hunt includes tracking prey, stalking it, and killing it, and bringing it back home.
+This is not a task any one person would be able to do by themselves, so they must learn this skill of working together now, while they are still young.
+This hunt includes tracking prey, stalking it, killing it, and bringing it back home.
 This can take several days, and not all of the participants are expected to come back alive.
 The beast they have to kill is usually a hippo.
 In smaller villages, they may delay the coming-of-age ritual for a few years, until there are enough twelve-year-old boys, in order to keep the odds decently fair.

 Encompassed species